Parent As A Dependent

 We understand the trauma that you have experienced since we not only have our own life experiences but have occasion to handle death claims such is yours.
 This is why Daniel Santarsiero and every other lawyer on our staff takes such care in the representation of those who have suffered a workplace fatality in Ocean County, Union County, Passaic County, Morris County, Atlantic County or another region in the state.
-You can rest assured that the attorneys at our firm will invest the time and effort that you deserve so that there is any opportunity to restore some normality to your life.
+You can rest assured that the attorneys at our firm will invest the time and effort that you deserve so that there is an opportunity to restore some normality to your life.
 We will do what is necessary so that you are able to maintain your life with minimum, if any, financial distress.
-Our statewide advocates who handle cases in Monmouth County, Middlesex County, Bergen County, Hudson County, Essex County, and everywhere else in New Jersey.
+Our statewide advocates who handle cases in Monmouth County, Middlesex County, Bergen County, Hudson County, Essex County and everywhere else in New Jersey.
+Call 800-999-0897 or contact us online today.